marcustyphoon/tumblr-userstyle-template/README.md

 This is a template for an open-source repository containing one or more user styles for Tumblr.
 It lets you write user style source code using semantic keys like `reblogHeader` and automatically translates them into e.g. `:is(.fAAi8)` using Tumblr's CSS map.
 It's set up with automatic code formatting using `prettier`.

+#### known issues

+The `@-moz-document` query breaks code suggestions unless you wrap it weirdly; see https://github.com/marcustyphoon/tumblr-userstyle-template/issues/1.
+The example style source includes this fix.

 ## developing

 #### getting started